machufay/Civic-Link/README.md

 # To Do List:

 Frontend:
-- create div that appears in home page for every project submitted
+- create div that appears in home page for every project submitted (DONE)
-- reposition the submit form so it's maneuverable (look at backend notes below)
+- reposition the submit form so it's maneuverable (look at backend notes below) (DONE)
 - make the updates list look pretty
 - Remove the address box (Don't worry it's useless now )